Call us now

 It is advised that you take out an ‘After the Event’ insurance policy, which will protect you from having to pay the opposition’s legal costs if your case is unsuccessful.

-• What do you need to prove?
+• What do you need to prove in your RTA claim?

 To increase the chances of bringing a successful RTA claim, there are certain things you will need to do following the accident.